 In both cases, the governance systems typically consist of "standards" (norms for the platform established by custom or by design), "rules" (prohibitions of, or requirements, for specified behavior), and "enforcement" (punishment for violations and rewards for good behavior).
-To examine the prevalence and nature of governance systems for software platforms we collected data on 15 significant software platforms shown in Table 1.
-Almost all of these platforms have governance systems that involve standards, rules, and enforcement.9
+To examine the prevalence and nature of governance systems for software platforms I examined 15 significant software platforms, as shown in Table 1.
+Almost all of these platforms have governance systems that involve standards, rules, and enforcement.

-The standards for participants arise from design decisions and requirements that software developers and hardware makers must follow to participate on the platform.
-For example, Facebook provides highly structured methods for people to communicate with their friends and Apple has a highly structured hardware environment for users and applications.
+The standards for participants arise from design decisions and requirements that software developers and hardware makers follow to comply with given parameters.
+Facebook provides highly structured methods for people to communicate with their friends and Apple has a highly structured hardware environment for users and applications.

 Rules specify things that application developers or hardware makers must do to meet various compatibility requirements and things that they are proscribed from doing.
 A number of the platforms that involve user interactions also have a variety of community rules such as those involving obscene language, pornography, and hate speech.

 Almost all the software platforms have enforcement mechanisms, including expulsion.
 Proprietary platforms typically identify rules and enforce those rules by contracts.
-The open source and hybrid platforms, as well as some of the proprietary platforms, enforce rules through a combination of compatibility tests and trademark restrictions.
+The open-source and hybrid platforms, as well as some of the proprietary platforms, enforce rules through a combination of compatibility tests and trademark restrictions.